songlaa/webshell-env/README.md

 docker run --rm -p 3000:3000 --name theia songlaa/theia
 ```

-To build and push the image to the registry, use the `push` argument:
+To build and push the image to the docker.io registry, use the `push` argument, the deployment however uses ghcr.io by default:

 ```bash
 pushd build